harshilchovatiya/tools-app/README.md

 - **QR Code Generator**: Enter text to generate a QR code, view it, and download the QR code image.
 - **URL Shortener**: Shorten long URLs and get a short link that redirects to the original URL.
 - **File Converter**: Convert images to PDFs, DOCX files to text, and JSON files to text.
+- **Image to Text Converter**: Upload an image and receive the extracted text.
+- **Speedtest**: Measure your internet connection's download and upload speeds.
+- **Unit Converter**: Convert between units like length, weight, and temperature.

 ## API Documentation